Skip to main contentIBM ST4SD

 Defining a restart hook

 In many cases further information than the exit-reason is required to decide if a restart should be attempted e.g. checking if certain files have been written, or their content.
-It may also be neccessary to prepare the working directory of a component for restarting by deleting/modifying/creating files.
+It may also be necessary to prepare the working directory of a component for restarting by deleting/modifying/creating files.

 The st4sd-runtime provides a mechanism for the workflow developer to add custom code to the restart process for a component.
 This custom code can decide if the restart should proceed and perform any modifications necessary to the working directory.
 We call this custom code a restart hook.